-The interfaces with Mt Cottrell Road, the Western Freeway and the Ferris Road Gateway Precinct are anticipated that the CEMU area will comprise As outlined and explained in the Background

-Report associated with this project, it is

-Fig. 5 to ensure an appropriate transition to the existing this area will include uses such as offices to provide a suitable buffer between residential and industrial uses. residential area to the east.
-Instead of industrial uses, commercial is shown along Mount Cottrell Road in mportant aspects of this precinct.
-A smaller area of
+The interfaces with Mt Cottrell Road, the Western Freeway and the Ferris Road Gateway Precinct are important aspects of this precinct.
+A smaller area of commercial is shown along Mount Cottrell Road in Fig. 5 to ensure an appropriate transition to the existing residential area to the east.
+Instead of industrial uses, this area will include uses such as offices to provide a suitable buffer between residential and industrial uses.